 The Journal poll has a solid majority (58%) agreeing that "The President and the Congress should worry more about keeping the budget deficit down, even though it may mean it will take longer for the economy to recover."
 The Times poll has a majority (52%) siding with the view that the "federal government should NOT spend money to stimulate the national economy and should instead focus on reducing the budget deficit."
-And YES, all caps in the original.

 I find this odd because Americans overwhelming supported the recent effort to ... spent a humongous pile of money stimulating the economy.
 You can find a rundown of 11 polls on this here.
 In every poll -- every single poll -- a big plurality of Americans supports the stimulus, and in nine of the polls a majority of the public supports it.
 Sometimes as much as 70% of the public supports it.